Altinn/altinn-studio-docs/content/app/monitoring/faq/_index.en.md

 - **Failures**: get an overview over all failing requests within a time frame and drill into the stack trace to investigate which request in the call chain produces the error response
-- **Perfomance**: get an overview over all requests withing a time frame.
+- **Performance**: get an overview over all requests withing a time frame.
 Identify slowest requests and drill into stack trace to investigate which part of the call chain is harming the request performance.
 - **Logs**: query log and trace data to find exception messages or identify custom telemetry related to a specific request
 {{% /expandlarge %}}